JSRaffing/TroPy/README.md

 Glone this repository into a folder on your system.
 Repository includes two dpcuments, the script and a dictionary of terms.

 # Running
-To run, set up a job on your server, and run the command:/ ./TroPy_script.py
+To run, set up a job on your server, and run the command:\
+./TroPy_script.py

+# Completion
+Upon completion a new csv file will be created called Scraped_df.csv with all organisms consumption habits and a final classification category.

+# Authors
+J Raffington - MBINF Summer Project